Young's

-Young's (Young & Co.'s Brewery Plc) is a British pub chain operating nearly 220 pubs.
+Young's (Young & Co.'s Brewery Plc) is a British pub chain operating nearly 280 pubs.

 The company was founded as a brewery in 1831 by Charles Young and Anthony Bainbridge when they purchased the Ram Brewery in Wandsworth.
 The company closed the Ram Brewery in 2006, and the brewing operation was transferred to a new company, Wells & Young's Brewing Company Ltd, which was a joint brewing venture with Charles Wells Brewery.
-Young's held 40% of the shares in the new company until the sale of its stake to Charles Wells was announced in August 2011.
-There is a rolling contract for Young's to take beers produced by Wells & Young's and now by Marston's after it took over the Eagle Brewery in Bedford, an operation now called Carlsberg Marston's Brewing Company.
+Young's held 40% of the shares in the new company until the sale of its stake to Charles Wells in 2011.
+There is a rolling contract for Young's to take beers produced by Wells & Young's and by Marston's after it took over the Eagle Brewery in Bedford, an operation now called Carlsberg Marston's Brewing Company.
 Until its closure in 2006, the company's Ram Brewery in Wandsworth was claimed to be Britain's oldest brewing site in continuous operation, with a history dating back to the 1550s when a Humphrey Langridge, "beer-brewer at Wandsworth", leased the Ram pub.